isomerpages/jointpoly-ace/_programmes/Certificate in Teaching and Learning for Polytechnic Educators (CTLPE).md

 #### What is the programme about?

-CTLPE is a joint polytechnic certification programme for the professional development of new polytechnic lecturers by equipping them with foundational skills in teaching and learning.
+Certificate in Teaching and Learning for Polytechnic Educators (CTLPE) is a joint polytechnic certification programme for the professional development of new polytechnic lecturers by equipping them with foundational skills in teaching and learning.
 It focuses on the following areas:
 * Polytechnic Education Philosophies
 * Learner-centred and Industry-relevant Curriculum Design